cjlee112/socraticqs/doc/overview.rst

 Socraticqs is an open-source In-Class Question System designed for teaching by asking questions that students answer in-class using their laptops or smartphones.
-Concretely it is:
+Concretely:

-* a lightweight web server written in Python
-  (usually run on the instructor's laptop) that students point their web browsers at, giving them an easy interface for answering the questions you assign.
+* it is a lightweight web server written in Python (usually run on the instructor's laptop) that students point their web browsers at, giving them an easy interface for answering the questions you assign.